LoginRadius/engineering-portal/content/blog/Optimal-Clusters-KMeans/index.md

 So you can see here that it jump from 8000 down to 3000, that's a massive change of 5000 let's just call them units 5000 units and then from 3000 as we increase the number of the close from two to 3, they jump from 3000 to 1000.

 Again quite a large drop And then from three to four what's going to happen is going to jump from 1000 to maybe eight hundred and from 800 to 600, 600 to 500 and so on so as you can see the first two improvements or first two changes from one cluster to two from two to three created some huge jumps or considerable drops in the WTS going forward The WCR says drops not substantially.
-And this is our hint at selecting the optimum optimal number of clusters, and the method we're going to use is the elbow method, and it is actually very visual.
+And this is our hint at selecting the optimum optimal number of clusters, and the method we're going to use is the elbow method, and it is very visual.
 All you have to do is look at your chart and look for that change, or that's kind of like it does look like an ELBOW.

 Look for that elbow in your chart where the drop goes from being quite substantial to being not as significant not as proven is not as great, and therefore, that point in your chart will be the optimal number of clusters.